How much do you know about EMP protection? Do you know how to protect your gear from an EMP?

 - Lights Out by Ted Koppel — non-fiction.
 Reviewed here.

-- Outage by Ellisa Barr — We reviewed this book here.
+- Outage by Ellisa Barr — Here is our review.

 - The Perseid Collapse by Steven Konkoly

 - Post Grid: An Arizona EMP Adventure by Tony & Nancy Martineau

 - The Wandering Highway by Ike W. Warren